 The Academy will record the steps taken to meet pupil's individual needs.
 The SENDCo will maintain records and ensure access to them.
-The written/word processed records are stored securely in locked filing cabinets within a locked office and/or on the SEN folder within the SENDCo's drive on the school IT system and/or on Provision Map (with password access).
-In addition to the usual Academy records, the Pupils' Passports and Learning Plans will include:
+The written/word processed records are stored securely in locked filing cabinets within a locked office and/or on the SEND folder within the SENDCo's drive on the school IT system and/or on Provision Map (with password access).
+In addition to the usual Academy records, the Pupils' Passports or Learning Plans may include:

-- Information from parents
+- Information from parents/carers

 - Information on progress and behaviour

 - Pupil's own perceptions of difficulties

 - Information from health/social services

 - Information from other relevant agencies